Heyter/SM-MyPlugins/fixed_vehicle_csgo/README.md

 ##### Bugs

-If server crashes when vehicle using handbrake, then set "skidallowed" to 0 ( scripts/vehicles/your_car.txt ) \
+If the server crashes when using the handbrake then set "skidallowed" to 0 ( scripts/vehicles/your_car.txt ) \
 or change "material" , "skidmaterial" , "brakematerial" on default values.